How nursery places are allocated

 Find out what happens after you apply for early learning and childcare place.
 The process differs depending on the type of setting you apply for:

-- Priority 2 - children with delayed entry to primary one
+- All approved delayed entry to primary one (born between August and December)

 Confirming places in council nurseries